devsecops-workshop/workshop-guide/content/5-gitops/_index.md

          workspace: workspace

 ```
-- Create a secret with credentails for your gitea repository
+- Create a secret with credentials for your gitea repository, so the task can authenticate and push to Gitea.
+Replace {YOUR DOMAIN}
 ```yaml
 kind: Secret
 apiVersion: v1